jazzband/django-analytical/docs/services/rating_mailru.rst

 Configuration
 =============

-Before you can use the Rating@Mail.ru integration, you must first set your website counter ID.
+Before you can use the Rating\@Mail.ru integration, you must first set your website counter ID.